hopsoft/bighorn/README.md

 - `name`    - the name of the event (can be custom)
 - `trigger` - the DOM event that triggered the event
-- `host`    - the page hosting the link
+- `host`    - the page (without querystring) hosting the link
-- `target`  - the domain the click is sending traffic to
+- `target`  - the page (without querystring) the click is sending traffic to
 - `type`    - the type of link (i.e. banner-ad, text-ad, etc...)
 - `partner` - the partner the link is sending traffic to
 - `value`   - the anticipated revenue from the event